 The effect of six months of regular exercise training at 80% of target heart rate in patients who had Q-wave MI.
 They showed that a significant improvement in exercise capacity was only in the training group but not in control group.
-They explained their results because physical training induces peripheral changes in skeletal muscles and beneficial lipoprotein modulation8.
+They explained their results because physical training induces peripheral changes in skeletal muscles and beneficial lipoprotein modulation9.

-Results also indicated that there was a significant increase in VO_2 max and anaerobic threshold in training group and no significant change in the control group.
+Results also indicated that there was a significant increase in VO2 max and anaerobic threshold in training group and no significant change in the control group.

 The significant increase in VO2 max was due to improved the respiratory functions as vital capacity, inspiratory reserve volume and expiratory reserve volume of the lungs, also the stroke volume of the heart increased by regular exercise.
-These respiratory adaptations facilitate oxygen supply to tissues and add further evidence of respiratory fitness improvement^{4,19}.
+These respiratory adaptations facilitate oxygen supply to tissues and add further evidence of respiratory fitness improvement^{4,23}.

-There are several mechanisms by which endurance training may improve the relative balance between myocardial oxygen supply - demands and thereby result in an anti-ischemic effect.
-Increased metabolic capacity and improved mechanical performance of myocardium are well-substantiated adaptation to endurance training.
+There are several mechanisms by which endurance training may improve the relative balance between myocardial oxygen supply demands and thereby result in an anti-ischemic effect.
+Increased metabolic capacity improved mechanical performance myocardium are well-substantiated adaptation to endurance training.
 Lowered heart rate and systolic blood pressure during submaximal exertion reduce myocardial work, its oxygen demands and coronary blood flow needed.
 Among patients with coronary heart disease, this allows a greater absolute workload to accomplish before reaching the ischemic threshold.
-In addition, heart rate slowing with training allows more time during diastole for coronary flow to perfuse the myocardium^{5,14}.
+In addition, heart rate slowing with training allows more time during diastole for coronary flow to perfuse the myocardium^{5,16}.

-Older sedentary men subjects who exercised for ten months at 60 -70 % of VO2 max and increase progressively to 70 -80 % of it, resulted in a 28% increase in exercise capacity.
-In addition to improvement in ejection fraction, these improvements may be due to increased pre-load and /or lowered aortic impedance afterload18.
+Older sedentary men subjects who exercised for ten months at 60-70~% of VO_2 max and increase progressively to 70-80~% of it, resulted in a 28% increase in exercise capacity.
+In addition to improvement in ejection fraction, these improvements may be due to increased pre-load and /or lowered aortic impedance afterload 21 .

-Brief but intense sprint interval training can result in an increase in both glycolytic and oxidative muscle enzyme activity, maximum short-term power output, and $VO_2 max^2$.
+Brief but intense sprint interval training can result in an increase in both glycolytic and oxidative muscle enzyme activity, maximum short-term power output, and VO_2 max2.
 Also, there was a significant improvement in VO_2 max and minute ventilation after moderate and severe exercise program7.

-Cardiopulmonary functions improved after aerobic exercise (walking) and anaerobic exercise (vigorous activity) and the improvement in maximum oxygen consumption (VO2 max) after vigorous exercise group was greater than after walking exercise group12.
+Cardiopulmonary functions improved after aerobic exercise (walking) and anaerobic exercise (vigorous activity) and the improvement in maximum oxygen consumption (VO2 max) after vigorous exercise group was greater than after walking exercise group 13 .

 After regular aerobic training there was a peripheral vascular adaptation, which may arise from structural modifications of the vasculature and alterations in the control of vascular tone.
 An increase in the capillary density of muscle has also been shown after training.
-Both capillary density and blood flow increase in proportion to the rise in maximal aerobic power during long-term aerobic training11.
+Both capillary density and blood flow increase in proportion to the rise in maximal aerobic power during long-term aerobic training 12.

-aerobic induces Regular training significant adaptations both at resting and during maximum exercise in a variety of dimensional and functional capacities related the cardiovascular and respiratory to regulation system; enhancing the delivery of oxygen into active muscles these changes include decreases in resting and maximal exercise heart rate, enhanced stroke volume and cardiac output and as a result increase maximum oxygen consumption $(VO_2 \text{ max})^{17}$.
+Regular aerobic training induces significant adaptations both at resting and during maximum exercise in a variety of dimensional and functional capacities related cardiovascular and respiratory regulation system; enhancing the delivery of oxygen into active muscles these changes include decreases in resting and maximal exercise heart rate, enhanced stroke volume and cardiac output and as a result increase maximum oxygen consumption (VO_2) $\max)^{20,24}$

-Finally, it was concluded that exercise training base on cardiac rehabilitation program is a cornerstone in treating ischemic heart Aerobic diseased patients. training in particularly, improved physical fitness in those patients through improving maximum oxygen consumption (VO $2$ max.), work capacity and anaerobic threshold.
-Such improvement may be related to cardio-pulmonary adaptations and exercise conditing.
-The results of this study emphasis also on the communication between physician and physical therapists who concern cardiac rehabilitation programs not only after cardiac surgery or post infarction ,but should extend to prevention program for patients who are at coronary risk factors.
+Finally, it was concluded that exercise training base on cardiac rehabilitation program is a cornerstone in treating ischemic heart diseased patients.
+Aerobic training particularly, improved physical fitness in those patients through improving maximum oxygen consumption (VO2 max.), work capacity and anaerobic threshold.
+Such improvement may be related to cardio-pulmonary adaptations and exercise conditioning.
+The results of this study emphasis also on the communication between physician and physical therapists that concern cardiac rehabilitation programs not only after cardiac surgery or post infarction, but should extend to prevention program for patients who are at coronary risk factors.